When a customer places an order on Amazon, the order is held in a "pending" state for at least 30 minutes.

 Pending order contact ID

-The anonymous customer MUST have:
+The anonymous customer must have:

 - Customer details

-- Item prices and order total cost
+- Item prices and order total

-Brightpearl will use zero prices and zero total cost until these details are received, at which point Brightpearl will update the order.
+Brightpearl will set the prices of all items on the order to zero until the order is confirmed, at which point Brightpearl will update the order.

-Pending order moves to a "ready’ state
+Pending order moves to a "ready" state

-After Amazon confirms the order payment, Brightpearl then will update the order with correct customer details, new order status, items price, and order total.
+After Amazon confirms the order payment, Brightpearl will update the order with correct customer details, new order status, items price, and order total.

-If an order was cancelled immediately after it was placed, Brightpearl won’t download the cancelled order.
+If an order was cancelled immediately after it was placed Brightpearl won’t download the cancelled order.